openharmony/docs/en/application-dev/reference/apis/js-apis-xml.md

 ## ParseInfo

-Provides methods to manage the parsed XML information.
+Provides APIs to manage the parsed XML information.

 ### getColumnNumber